- Fear of not knowing what to say when you approach a woman.

 Avoid getting cold sores in the first place by not sharing stuff like lip balm, toothbrushes, or drinks with other people who might have cold sores.
 The virus that causes cold sores is transmitted through the nose (in mucus) and the mouth (in saliva).

-stress, or being sick.
+People who have the virus know that cold sores can flare up from things like too much sun, stress, or being sick.
 Just one more reason to lather on that suntan lotion, eat well, exercise, and get plenty of sleep!

 If you do have a cold sore, here are some tips for keeping yourself comfortable: